How AT&T might skirt an FCC review of Time Warner deal

 "There are no competitors being taken out of the marketplace," Stephenson told CNBC.
 "This is a pure vertical integration and while regulators will often time have concerns with vertical integrations, those are always remedied by conditions imposed on the merger.
 And so that's how we envision this one to play out."

-But investors were skeptical, pushing down shares of Time Warner to trade some 20 percent below AT&T's offer price.
+But investors were sceptical, pushing down shares of Time Warner to trade some 20 percent below AT&T's offer price.

 FCC Chairman Tom Wheeler has been tough on telecoms and cable industries, and AT&T has criticized much of his ambitious agenda, including new broadband privacy regulations, reforms of the $45 billion business data services market, and a plan to allow consumers to ditch pay-TV set top boxes.